Get Into The Holiday Spirit With These Christmas Flicks

 Time to cozy it up—it’s Christmas, after all

-With all the hullabaloo happening around the world, getting into the spirit of the holidays may seem like a chore.
+Lately, we’ve been hearing a lot of Jose Mari Chan’s Christmas In Our Hearts everywhere we go, and this only signals that Christmas is around the corner.
+With everything happening around the world, getting into the spirit of the holidays may seem a bit of a task.
 But don’t give up just yet!
-These awesome Christmas-themed titled will surely get you into the merry-making mood.
+These awesome Christmas-themed titles will surely get you into the merry making mood.

 Starring Benno Fürmann, Guillaume Canet, Diane Kruger, Gary Lewis